Zamesov26/tg_new_bot/docs/api.md

 ## Overview

-The sveta_bot project has two main API interfaces:
+The wonderland project has two main API interfaces:

 1. **Telegram Bot API** - Used for communication with Telegram users
 2. **Admin Panel API** - Django REST API for administrative functions